BBB - A+ Rating - the best there is

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Chagnon is distinguished by a number of regional variations.
 The many spelling variations of the name include Chagne, Chaigne, Chagnon, Chaignon, Chagnard, Chaignard, Chagnart, Chaignart, Chagnaud, Chaignaud, Chagneau, Chaigneau, Chagneaux, Chaigneaux, Chagnot, Chaignot, Chagnaut, Chaignaut, Chagnaux, Chaignaux, Chagnoux, Chaignoux, Chagnol, Chaignol, Chagnet and many more.

-First found in Forez, where the family was established in early times.
+First found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme départements, where the family was established in early times.

 This web page shows only a small excerpt of our Chagnon research.
 Another 236 words(17 lines of text) covering the years 1436, 1451, 1471, 1746, 1767, 1769, 1791, 1795, 1800, 1817, 1819, 1830, 1832, 1874, 1883, and 1887 are included under the topic Early Chagnon History in all our PDF Extended History products.

 Another 65 words(5 lines of text) are included under the topic Early Chagnon Notables in all our PDF Extended History products.